Why Ethical AI Won't Catch On Anytime Soon

 In practical terms, what does this mean?
-Ethical AI ensures that the AI initiatives of the organization or entity maintain human dignity and do not in any way cause harm to people.
+Ethics in AI ensures that the AI initiatives of the organization or entity maintain human dignity and do not in any way cause harm to people.
 That encompasses many things, such as fairness, anti-weaponization and liability, such as in the case of self-driving cars that encounter accidents.

 “There's a lot of jargon out there but essentially this is what's at its heart," said Kevin Sahin, CEO and co-founder of France-based ScrapingBee.
 "Some organizations are already trying to address the problem of making the principles universal and easier to follow.”